GoogleChrome/web.dev/src/site/content/en/accessible/semantics-and-screen-readers/index.md

 ---
-page_type: guide
+layout: post
 title: Semantics and screen readers
 author: robdodson
+date: 2018-11-18
 description: |
-  Have you ever stopped to wonder _how_ assistive technology, such as a screen reader, knows what to announce to users?
-The answer is that these technologies rely on developers marking up their pages with **semantic** HTML.
+  Have you ever stopped to wonder how assistive technology, such as a screen reader, knows what to announce to users?
+The answer is that these technologies rely on developers marking up their pages with semantic HTML.
 But what are semantics, and how do screen readers use them?
 web_lighthouse: N/A
-web_updated_on: 2018-12-06
-web_published_on: 2018-11-18
-wf_blink_components: Blink>Accessibility
 ---

-# Semantics and screen readers

 Have you ever stopped to wonder _how_ assistive technology, such as a screen reader, knows what to announce to users?
 The answer is that these technologies